» Accreditation – Delivering patient safety

 So how do I find out which services are accredited?

 To date a number of major NHS Trust Teaching Hospitals, Centres of Excellence and Independent Healthcare Providers across the UK have achieved UKAS accreditation.
-To find one that is local to you, please review the different quality schemes and accredited services near to you here: ISAS, IQIPS, Point of Care Testing or Medical Laboratory testing.
+To find one that is local to you, please review the different quality schemes and accredited services near to you here: Imaging Services, IQIPS, Point of Care Testing or Medical Laboratory testing.

 You can also download our Patient Guide, ‘Providing confidence in your healthcare provision’ which provides further information about these quality healthcare schemes.